eugenebolshakov/taknado/CV.md

 ## Summary

-I am a software engineer with experience in full-stack software development for the web, devops, technical leadership, hiring, mentoring and remote work.
+I am a product-minded software engineer with experience in full-stack software development for the web, devops, technical leadership, hiring, mentoring and remote work.

 I've worked on both greenfield projects and legacy systems, as a single developer and as part of a team, remotely and on-site.
 I believe I'm capable of